-Table below shows the PIT deliverable milestones associated to PIT Non-Functional Testing for both MVC and all other SIT Programme participants in readiness to enter SIT Non-Functional:
+Table below shows the PIT deliverable milestones associated to PIT Non-Functional Testing for both MVC and all other SIT Programme participants in readiness to enter SIT Non-Functional.
+Please note the table below has been updated to reflect the CR055 timelines:

-Activity Milestone Action Deliverable Submission Timeline PIT Approach and Plan At least 12 Weeks before Programme Participant's Final Test Completion Report 10 th May 24 (No later than)

-PIT Test Readiness Report To be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution 24 th May 24 PIT Requirements to Test Traceability Matrix At least 4 weeks after PIT Approach and Plan.
-The Requirements to Test Traceability Matrix (RTTM) will also be updated during test execution 30 th May 24 PIT Test Scenarios PIT Test Scenarios issued same day as RTTM 30 th May 24 PIT Test Execution Progress Report Every month following start of PIT test execution and on a weekly basis in the last 4 weeks before completion of testing 21 st June 24 PIT Execution Assumption that PIT test execution runs up to PIT Test Completion Report is submitted 02 nd Aug 24 Programme participants issue draft PIT Test Completion Report A draft of the PIT Test Completion Report to be submitted no later than 15 working days before the planned end of test execution 12 th July 24 Programme participants issue final PIT Test Completion Report Final PIT Test Completion Report submitted and allowing for any test completion delta 02 nd Aug 24 SIT Non-Functional Ready to Start (TMAG Milestone) TMAG Milestone - 1 week prior to SIT NFT Start for all SIT Programme participants (MVC and other SIT Programme participants) 27 th Aug 24 SIT Non-Functional Start SIT NFT Start (MVC and Other SIT Programme participants) 2 nd Sep 24
+Activity Milestone Action Deliverable Submission Timeline PIT Approach and Plan At least 12 Weeks before Programme Participant's Final Test Completion Report 10 th May27 th Sep 24 (No later than) PIT Test Readiness Report To be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution 24 th May 11 th Oct 24_24 PIT Requirements to Test Traceability Matrix At least 4 weeks after PIT Approach and Plan.
+The Requirements to Test Traceability Matrix (RTTM) will also be updated during test execution 30 th May 01 st Nov 24 PIT Test Scenarios PIT Test Scenarios issued same day as RTTM 30 th May 01 st Nov 24.
+PIT Test Execution Progress Report Every month following start of PIT test execution and on a weekly basis in the last 4 weeks before completion of testing 21 st June22 nd Nov 24 PIT Execution Assumption that PIT test execution runs up to PIT Test Completion Report is submitted 92 nd Aug29 th Nov 24 Programme participants issue draft PIT Test Completion Report A draft of the PIT Test Completion Report to be submitted no later than 15 working days before the planned end of test execution 12 th July 08 th Nov 24 Programme participants issue final PIT Test Completion Report Final PIT Test Completion Report submitted and allowing for any test completion delta 02 nd Aug 29 th Nov 24 SIT Non-Functional Ready to Start (TMAGSITAG Milestone) TMAGSITAG Milestone - 1 week prior to SIT NFT Start for all SIT Programme participants (MVC and other SIT Programme participants) 27 th Aug 24 10th Jan 25 SIT Non-Functional Start SIT NFT Start (MVC and Other SIT Programme participants) 2 nd Sep 2413 th Jan 25

-Table 2 PIT Deliverable Milestones for SIT Non-Functional Testing
+Table 23 PIT Deliverable Milestones for SIT Non-Functional Testing

-Note 1\ - MHHS SI Test Team will agree timelines for prior PIT deliverables with individual SIT Programme participants in line with their delivery plans, allowing for test assurance activities in the lead up to SIT Non-Functional.
+Note 1 - MHHS SI Test Team will agree timelines for prior PIT deliverables with individual SIT Programme participants in line with their delivery plans, allowing for test assurance activities in the lead up to SIT Non-Functional.

-Note 2\\ - For the purpose of this plan, this is the final PIT Test Execution Progress Report for the final month.
+Note 2 - For the purpose of this plan, this is the final PIT Test Execution Progress Report for the final month.
 In the final month, the requirement is to provide a weekly report and the monthly report is required to be provided once a month.

-Note 3\\\ - For the purpose of this plan, this is the first PIT Test Readiness Report we will be expecting from Programme participants.
+Note 3 - For the purpose of this plan, this is the first PIT Test Readiness Report we will be expecting from Programme participants.
 This will be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution.